Uniqueness of surface diagrams of smooth 4-manifolds: Introduction

-\begin{rmk} For each of the moves in Theorem \ref{T}, the highest-genus region of a base diagram momentarily becomes disconnected.
-Initially, reference fibers chosen over various points in the higher-genus region are decorated with identical sets of vanishing cycles up to isotopy.
-Depending on what goes on while there are two higher-genus components, there can be some variation in how the reference fibers over points in each component become identified when the components reunite, and this is the subject of the remark.
-For now, we restrict attention to the a deformation like in Figure~\ref{hsdef} as follows.\begin{lemma} Suppose an SPWF experiences an $R_2$ move in which two intersection points are formed by two fold arcs approaching each others' higher-genus sides, only to be cancelled by a reverse $R_2$ move.
-Then the surface diagrams before and after such a deformation are related by some sequence of handleslides.\end{lemma} \begin{proof} In this situation, it is useful to consider in the initial SPWF a reference fiber $\Sigma_g$ over a point just to the lower-genus side of a fold arc $\gamma$, along with a short \emph{reference path} across $\gamma$ into its higher-genus side.
-As one traces fibers above this path, two points $p,p'$ become identified in a surgery that increases the genus of the fiber by one as in Figure~\ref{fold}.
+Consider in the initial SPWF a reference fiber $\Sigma_g$ over a point just to the lower-genus side of a fold arc $\gamma$, along with a short \emph{reference path} across $\gamma$ into its higher-genus side.
+As one traces fibers above this path, two points $p,p'$ become identified in a surgery that increases the genus of the fiber by one as in Figure \ref{fold}.
 Then the endpoint of this path gives a reference fiber $\Sigma_{g+1}$ to which one can add the vanishing cycles for folds bounding that higher-genus region.
 Pulling this picture back across $\gamma$, all the vanishing cycles descend to circles in $\Sigma_g$ except those that intersect the vanishing cycle of $\gamma$; these instead appear as \emph{vanishing arcs} whose endpoints are $p$ and $p'$.
-The ends of these arcs come equipped with a bijection $\beta$ between those at $p$ and those at $p'$ by the way they pair up on either side of the vanishing cycle of $\gamma$ in $\Sigma_{g+1}$: for this reason, the union of vanishing arcs obtained by picking a point on one vanishing arc, following it to one end $e$, continuing at $\beta(e)$ and on until returning to the chosen point will be called a vanishing cycle just like the other simple closed curves.
-In this way, the base diagram can be recovered from a reference fiber in the lower-genus region, along with a chosen path into the higher-genus region.
+The ends of these arcs come equipped with a bijection $\beta$ between those at $p$ and those at $p'$ by the way they pair up on either side of the vanishing cycle of $\gamma$ in $\Sigma_{g+1}$.
+Further, $\beta$ must reverse the order of the ends going around $p$ and $p'$ in the sense that if the ends $e_1,\ldots,e_n$ are numbered clockwise around $p$, then the ends $\beta(e_1),\ldots,\beta(e_n)$ are numbered counter-clockwise going around $p'$.
+For this reason, the union of vanishing arcs obtained by picking a point on one vanishing arc, following it to one end $e$, continuing at $\beta(e)$ and on until returning to the chosen point will be called a vanishing cycle just like the other simple closed curves.
+In this way, the surface diagram can be recovered from a reference fiber in the lower-genus region, along with a chosen path into the higher-genus region.